jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   to increase security awareness within each team.
-  Through them and even online courses, your teams should receive training in best practices for writing secure code and for handling and remediating security issues.
+  Through them and even online courses, your teams should receive training in best practices for secure coding and security issues handling and remediation.
   Naturally,
   they should witness and participate in the use of technologies to identify vulnerabilities in your organization's products